MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-human-level-in-league-of-legends-using-deep-learning.markdown

-This post explores how to extract acquire data from League of Legends, the League of Legends rofl replay format, and how to extract granular information from a replay file using a method which allevates the encryption of the replay files without violating Riot Games terms of service.
+This post explores how to extract acquire data from League of Legends, the League of Legends rofl replay format, and how to extract granular information from a replay file using a method which allevates the encryption of the replay files in way which is robust from patch to patch as the game is updated once every two weeks.

 ## Initial Ideas